 evo has run a long-term Golf R for nearly a year now.
 Fitted with a six-speed manual gearbox rather than the optional DSG, it has proven an engaging, if not slightly troublesome spec choice.
 The gearbox has a slightly notchy shift and lumpy clutch, which can make pulling away in first gear difficult to do smoothly.

 evo readers have actually reported similar clutch-related kangarooing with their own Golf Rs.
-Conversly, the DSG is extremely responsive but doesn't offer quite the level of interaction that the manual gearbox does.
+Conversely, the DSG is extremely responsive but doesn't offer quite the level of interaction that the manual gearbox does.